 But to actually know what’s been spent - especially if you weren’t the person making payments - you either have to rely on receipts being handed in or go back through the credit card statements.
 Which is a pain and bound to lead to issues.

 Thankfully, we now have the technology to track card payments in real time through apps and software.
 You probably already know Revolut or Monzo, which are great for private spending and family budgets.

-And similar tools now exist for businesses.
+And there's a great range of business budgeting software available.
 You can give each project management a prepaid or debit “company card” which records what they spend as they go.
 This shows you:

 - Who spends, since every employee can have a card (unlike with classic corporate credit cards)